sashshaikh12/Portfolio_Website/README.md

 ```

 ### PS
-This repo will be under devlopement constantly!
+This repo will be under development constantly!